aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-grouping/_index.md

 title: How to Convert GeoJSON to TopoJSON with Grouping using Aspose.GIS
 linktitle: How to Convert GeoJSON to TopoJSON with Grouping using Aspose.GIS
 second_title: Aspose.GIS .NET API
-description: Learn how to convert GeoJSON to TopoJSON with grouping, set object name attribute, and group GeoJSON features using Aspose.GIS for .NET.
+description: Learn how to **convert geojson to topojson** with grouping, set object name attribute, and group GeoJSON features using Aspose.GIS for .NET.
 weight: 13
 url: /net/geo-data-conversion/convert-geojson-to-topojson-with-grouping/
-date: 2025-12-06
+date: 2026-02-05
 ---

 {{< blocks/products/pf/main-wrap-class >}}